code-distortion/laravel-auto-reg/README.md

 The *app's* name is added as a prefix.

-eg. The `src/App/Home/Resources/Livewire/button.php` file would be available to you using `<livewire:home::button />`.
+e.g. The `src/App/Home/Resources/Livewire/button.php` file would be available to you using `<livewire:home::button />`.